na-na-hi/renget/archive/xrd2e.md

 	buttons and assign them.
 (They are near the bottom of the list.)

 **How to use chunk claiming system:**
-	Please claim your builds if you think of it.
+	~~Please claim your builds if you think of it.
 There is a way to do group claims but I have not figured it out yet.
 		-Open up radial menu
 		-Open chunk claiming map
-		-Whatever you have bound to left click is claim, right click is unclaim
+		-Whatever you have bound to left click is claim, right click is unclaim~~ On 11/14 the claims mod was replaced with a different better claims mod, the existing claims were deleted at this time.
+If you had any you made before this point you will need to reclaim them.

+To claim an area, use a golden hoe.
+Use the hoe on one corner, and then use it again on the opposite corner to form a square.
+Players will start out with about 10 chunks worth of blocks to claim, and this number increases after you spend more time on the server.
+There is some way to do group claims, but we are still figuring it out, I'll update this page when we do.
+If you need more blocks just say something and you can have them.

 **Included mods: (minus qol and performance mods)**